Before adopting a cat, take this test. You've decided to get a new pet because:A)

 Does your lease or condo board allow pets?

 Can you tolerate some damage to furniture and floors until your new pet becomes accustomed to your home?
 Will you take accidents, even flea infestations, in stride?

 Both purebred kittens and shelter kittens need some initial care.
 Whether you do it privately or it is done by the shelter before adoption, your cat will need spaying and neutering, vaccinating and licensing.
-These charges will add up to at least $100.
+These charges will add up to at least $100 and often more.
 You must also be able to pay the costs of weekly food and litter bills and yearly vaccination boosters, in addition to occasional unplanned trips to the veterinarian for illness or injury.